oracle-devrel/terraform-oci-rsa-wazuh/README.md

 terraform apply
 ```

+### Logging Into Wazuh
+Once Terraform has run, and the instances have completed their bootstrap
+process, you should be able to log into the Kibana interface and Wazuh plugin.

+Ideally you are connecting through an SSH tunnel, directed to the
+**kibana_frontend_ip** on port 5601.
+For example - Using a web browser,
+a login URL would look like this: **https://localhost:5601/app/wazuh**

+The default username is admin, and the password is provided
+in **kibana_admin_password**, which can be retrieved from Terrafrom output.

 ### How to retrieve sensitive output values
 Using following command to retrieve any sensitive output value:
 ```